Can taking out health insurance help you save on tax?

 When it comes to picking a health insurance for tax purposes, your best bet is to talk to your financial professional for personalised advice.

 However, when it comes to finding health insurance that will protect you and your family, it’s important to look for a policy that is easy to use and covers you for everything you need – that way, it will help to avoid nasty bill shocks if you ever need to use it!
-If you’re not sure where to start, get in touch with of our health cover experts through our contact us page
+If you’re not sure where to start, get in touch with of our health cover experts through our contact us page.

 Is health insurance tax deductible?

-In Australia, health insurance isn’t tax deductable.
+In Australia, health insurance isn’t tax deductible.
 As mentioned above, the way you can reduce the cost of your health insurance is through the Australian Government’s private health insurance rebate and for some Aussies, if you don’t have private hospital cover, you may be required to pay the Medicare Levy Surcharge.

-1. Medicare Levy Surcharge (MLS) is a government initiative and may apply if you are a single and earn over $93,000 per year, or a couple and earn over $186,000, and don't have private hospital cover.
+1Medicare Levy Surcharge (MLS) is a government initiative and may apply if you are a single and earn over $101,000, or a couple and earn over $202,000 in FY25/26, and don't have private hospital cover.
 The surcharge is payable for every day you don't have hospital cover within the financial year.
-The Australian Tax Office uses a special definition of income (called income for MLS purposes) to determine whether you are liable to pay the MLS, and the rate of MLS you will have to pay.
+The ATO uses a special definition of income (called income for MLS purposes) to determine whether you are liable to pay the MLS, and the rate of MLS you will have to pay.
 This income is different to your taxable income.